harmonica-project/blockchain-patterns-collection/README.md

 - RQ3: identifies the number of proposed patterns from existing software patterns non-related to blockchain technology (eg. GoF patterns).
 - RQ4: contains the application domain and technology addressed by the different papers.
 - QQ: contains the answers attributed to quality questions that evaluates papers on different aspects (check the paper for question details)

+This work is licensed under a Creative Commons Attribution 4.0 International License.